pytorch/xla/docs/source/learn/xla-quickstart.md

 Congratulations!
 You've run your first PyTorch model on an XLA device.

-* To learn how to scale this to multiple XLA devices, explore our guides on [Distributed Training](TODO).
-* If you're coming from a GPU background, check out our [Migrating from GPUs to TPUs](./gpu-to-tpu-migration.html) guide for more detailed advice.
+* If you're coming from a GPU background, check out our [Migrating from GPUs to TPUs](./migration-to-xla-on-tpus.md) guide for more detailed advice.
-* To understand the "why" behind PyTorch/XLA's behavior, dive into [Learn Core Concepts](TODO).
+* To learn how to scale this to multiple XLA devices, explore the guides in the _Distributed Training on TPU_ section.